 Divorce in Thailand may be done judicially or administratively.
 If judicial, one or both parties come to court to petition for the termination of their marriage on the basis of at least one legal ground for divorce.

-An administrative divorce, on the other hand, may be granted to parties even without need of a ground for divorce.
+An administrative divorce, on the other hand, may be granted to parties even without the need for ground for divorce.
 All it requires is their mutual agreement to sever their marriage.
-This is conducted at a local district office, or the so-called “amphur.”
+This is conducted at a local district office, or the so-called “Amphur.”

 There are instances when having a ground for divorce or reaching an agreement to divorce is not enough.
 Oftentimes, reaching a settlement on the division of marital property and the sharing of child custody makes a divorce more difficult than it already is.
-It also happens that despite a verbal agreement between the parties on money and custody issues, uncertainty on its execution create an anxiety on the couple.
+It also happens that despite a verbal agreement between the parties on money and custody issues, uncertainty on its execution creates anxiety for the couple.
 In such cases, having a Divorce Agreement is the solution.